Specifications.

 RFC-style working drafts of the protocols that make up the Veritas system.
 IETF / W3C conventions; intended for upstream submission as input documents.

-Available drafts
+Available RFCs

 Consensus Profile Markup Language